amandacndido/CroctChallenge/Product-Challenge_Croct.md

 >
 > When I click the *Forgot password?* button
 >
-> Then I should see a section saying _"Find your account: Insert your email or username"_
+> Then I should see a section saying _"Find your account: Insert your email address"_

 <br />